markatots/qMaruPL/README.md

 This qlik extension enables you to make measures easier to see for non-bi-expert users.
 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/147492798-842f7ba8-a0d9-4787-975e-93b4dd5f8132.png)

+If you are not Japanese, how about this?
 ![image_tutrial_3_1](https://user-images.githubusercontent.com/95951577/149462911-1af72619-3091-41f2-b4a6-bf115af50fa0.png)
 Don’t you think it's easy to see?